CompuTec/computec-docs/docs/processforce/user-guide/scheduling/overview.md

 # Overview

-ProcessForce scheduling solution allows to manage Manufacturing Orders within the plant.
-You can plan the production process considering, among other things, resource occupancy, time constraints, or overlapping processes.
-All data are available to modify via a dynamic, easy-to-change Gantt chart.
-Extended filtering option (by MO number, date, planned start and end date, distribution rule, project, Sales Order number, or Customer Code) allows picking required data to be displayed on a chart specifically.
+The ProcessForce scheduling solution enables effective management of Manufacturing Orders (MOs) within the plant.
+It facilitates production planning by accounting for factors such as resource availability, time constraints, and overlapping processes.
+The solution features an interactive and flexible Gantt chart that allows users to easily modify schedules as needed.
+Additionally, advanced filtering options—such as MO number, dates, planned start and end times, distribution rules, projects, Sales Order numbers, or Customer Codes—allow users to display specific data tailored to their requirements.

 ---

 ## Master Data

 ### Resources

+Resources are the backbone of production scheduling.
+Setting up and managing resources ensures efficient utilization within the plant.

 Click [here](../routings/resources.md) to find out more about resources and how to set them.